pemistahl/pemistahl/README.md

 in Saarbrücken, Germany.
 After my graduation in 2013, I decided against a research career because I like building things that help people now and not in the unforeseeable future.

+Currently, I work for [Riege](https://www.riege.com/), a leading provider of cloud-based software for the logistics industry.
 In my free time, I like working on open source projects in the fields of computational linguistics and string processing in general.

 I have a special interest in modern programming languages and green computing.
 I believe that the software industry should make more significant contributions